Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Stability and differentiability in dynamical systems

 \section{Stability and differentiability in dynamical systems}

-In this section we prove that many dynamical objects vary continuously or differentiably with respect to perturbations of the potential and dynamics.
+In this section we prove that many dynamical objects vary continuously or differentially with respect to perturbations of the potential and dynamics.
 We organize this into subsections for the readers convenience.